 Through combined efforts from the IDOT and the ISP, Illinois' goal is to continue its' quest to reduce the Commercial Motor Vehicle (CMV) fatal and injury crashes occurring on Illinois roadways.
-Preliminary numbers show in 2018, 129 CMV related fatal crashes occurred on Illinois roadways (Data Source: MCMIS data snapshot as of 6/28/2019) including records through 2/28/2019.
-The IDOT along with the ISP will partner in several details this year including a CMV speed reduction detail, weekend roadside inspections and industry educational seminars.
+Preliminary numbers show in 2021, 136 CMV related fatal crashes occurred on Illinois roadways (Data Source: MCMIS data snapshot as 08/05/2022.
+The IDOT along with the ISP will partner in several details including a CMV speed reduction detail, weekend roadside inspections and industry educational seminars.